 Ari Ezra Waldman

-A graduate of Harvard College and Harvard Law School and a Ph.D. candidate in the Department of Sociology at Columbia University, Professor Waldman is an Associate Professor at NYLS, the Director of the NYLS Institute for Information Law and Policy, and the Paul F. Lazarsfeld Fellow at Columbia.
-His research and writing focus on privacy, hate and harassment on the Internet; online social networks; and the LGBT community.
-His doctoral dissertation, tentatively titled, Privacy As Trust, combines social and legal theory with quantitative field work and empirical analysis to argue for a reorientation of privacy law and policy around the sociological principle of trust.
-Professor Waldman is a frequent speaker on issues facing the LGBT community and often appears as an analyst on radio and television.
-His articles have been published in leading law reviews, including the Hastings Law Journal, the University of Maryland Law Review, and the Temple Law Review, to name a few.
+His research and writing focus on privacy, hate and harassment on the Internet, online social networks, and intellectual property.
+His doctoral dissertation, which he is turning into a book, combines social and legal theory with quantitative field work and empirical analysis to argue for a reorientation of privacy law and policy around the sociological principle of trust.
+Professor Waldman is a frequent speaker on data privacy and online harassment and often appears as an analyst on radio and television.
+His articles have been published in leading law reviews, including the University of Miami Law Review, Hastings Law Journal, the University of Maryland Law Review, and the Temple Law Review, to name a few.
 Before entering academia, Professor Waldman was an associate at Fried, Frank, Harris, Shriver & Jacobson LLP and Winston & Strawn LLP in New York, focusing on copyright, trademark, and appellate litigation.

 Professor Waldman believes in working with his students outside the classroom to educate the community, advocate on behalf of disadvantaged populations, and bring about real change.
 In addition to his work here at NYLS, Professor Waldman is the Privacy Expert at About.com.
 He works with NYLS students to write general-audience essays helping members of the public understand their online privacy rights.
-Professor Waldman is also the Legal Editor at Towleroad, the widely read and award-winning LGBT news and politics website, where he writes a weekly column on gay rights.
-In addition, he is a member of the Board of Trustees of the Tyler Clementi Foundation, a nonprofit organization dedicated to educating the public about online bullying and creating a safe and secure Internet for all.
+In addition, he is a member of the Board of Trustees of the Tyler Clementi Foundation, a nonprofit organization dedicated to educating the public about online bullying and creating a safe and secure Internet for all, and serves on the Leadership Council of Out Leadership, a group of openly gay professionals raising awareness about the role of business in advancing LGBT equality.
 Professor Waldman is eager to work with his students to advance all these causes by offering pro bono experience, publication, and other opportunities.

 You can find additional information about Professor Waldman and his work at www.ariewaldman.com.
-You can also follow him on Twitter at www.twitter.com/ariezrawaldman, and on Facebook at www.facebook.com/waldmanariezra.
+You can also follow him on Twitter at @ariezrawaldman.

 LAW REVIEW & SCHOLARLY ARTICLES